Zum Inhalt springen

 We changed leads frequently and moved quickly until about 150m from the top where snow quickly transitioned to isothermal.
 I was in the lead at the time and I opted to traverse to a better transition spot.
 My traverse brought me across to an old wet slide path where the snow was solid and supportable.
 We agreed to go for it and I did my best to sprint the remaining section.
 At 4800m, with my shitty lungs, sprinting is more like moving at slightly below average pace, and consists mostly of breathing so heavily you can't hear or think.
 This turned out to be a good thing as I didn't notice my calves cramping up until the very top.
 Topping out wasn't much of a reprieve, as a fast transition was necessary.
 Soft corn turns and a large funnel dug from the wet slide that made sluff management easy were the reward of our efforts.

 Our eyes went next to the ridge/spine coming from the looker's left of the peak.
 We opted to climb part of the face in hopes of less wind.
 We charged and tunneled our way up the face to find conditions surprisingly calm along the ridge.
-I guess when the going gets tough, you sometimes decide to make it tougher.
+I guess when the going gets tough, you decide sometimes to make it tougher.
 It was a fun run down with beautiful views of the valley.
 We adventure skied back down through the glacier and moraines.
 Overall things worked well though there were moments of panic every time one of us broke through the isothermal snowpack as if felt we were about to 'get the hole'.
 A sweaty walk up the mellow glacier brought us back to camp where we shared stories of our ski day with the boys.

 Fearing a terrible slog out and with few ski options remaining, we opted to break camp unnecessarily early the next day.
 Because suffering doesn't count if you don't do it right.
 Snow had melted almost all the way up to the glacier so there was no easy ski down the wide river delta we had skinned up several days earlier.
 All said and done the walk back to the car ended up being about 16 miles, most of which was done in ski boots due to deep mud and old snow.
 Too tired to set up tents, we took our chances with rain and slept in a field near the entrance of the park that night.
 The next morning we examined other ski options but decided things would be too far for the effort.
 We opted to camp and fish in the nearby Jeti-Oguz Valley.
 Despite not skiing, it was great to see more of these mountains as they are incredibly aesthetic.